The mod $p$ Riemann-Hilbert correspondence and the perfect site

 In the remainder of this section, we observe that the category of algebraic $\wfr$-modules is locally regular coherent in the sense of \Cref{locregcoh}.
 This will not be needed for the proof of \Cref{mainthm} (and in fact also follows from \Cref{mainthm} together with \Cref{compactobjofderivedcat}), but we include an independent argument (relying on the results on holonomic $R[F^{\pm 1}]$-modules from \cite{BLRH}) for completeness.

 An $R[F^{\pm 1}]$-module is defined to be \emph{holonomic} in \cite[Def.~4.1.1]{BLRH} if it is obtained via extension of scalars from an $R[F]$-module which is finitely presented as an $R$-module.
-The category of algebraic $R[F^{\pm 1}]$-modules (an $R[F^{\pm 1}]$-module is algebraic if it is algebraic as a $\wfr$-module) is compactly generated, with the holonomic modules as the subcategory of compact objects \cite[Th.~4.2.9]{BLRH}.
-Moreover, the subcategory of holonomic modules is an abelian subcategory of the category of $R[F^{\pm 1}]$-modules and is stable under extensions, \cite[Cor.~4.3.3]{BLRH}.
+The subcategory of holonomic modules is an abelian subcategory of the category of $R[F^{\pm 1}]$-modules and is stable under extensions, \cite[Cor.~4.3.3]{BLRH}.
+The category of algebraic $R[F^{\pm 1}]$-modules (an $R[F^{\pm 1}]$-module is algebraic if it is algebraic as a $\wfr$-module) is compactly generated, with the holonomic modules as the subcategory of compact objects \cite[Th.~4.2.9]{BLRH} (where we use also that the subcategory of holonomic modules is idempotent-complete since it is abelian).
 We extend the definition to $\wfr$-modules as follows.

 \begin{definition} A (discrete) $\wfr$-module $M$ is said to be \emph{holonomic} if it is algebraic and if it is compact in the category of algebraic $\wfr$-modules. \end{definition}